Psychopathology: Psychoanalysis

 Sigmund Freud proposed a method for treating psychopathology through dialogue between a patient and a psychoanalyst.
 Talking therapy would originate from his ideas on the individual's experiences and the natural human efforts to make sense of the world and life.

 Evolutionary Perspectives

-Evolutionary psychiatry argues that some psychiatric conditions might have persisted because they carried evolutionarily adaptive functions historically, or because of evolutionary mismatch with modern environments.
+Evolutionary psychiatry argues that some psychiatric conditions might have persisted because they carried evolutionarily adaptive functions historically, or because of an evolutionary mismatch with modern environments.

 As the study of psychiatric disorders

 The study of psychopathology is interdisciplinary, with contributions coming from clinical psychology, abnormal psychology, social psychology, and developmental psychology, as well as neuropsychology and other psychology subdisciplines.
 Other related fields include psychiatry, neuroscience, criminology, social work, sociology, epidemiology, and statistics.

 Psychopathology can be broadly separated into descriptive and explanatory.
 Descriptive psychopathology involves categorising, defining and understanding symptoms as reported by people and observed through their behaviour, which are then assessed according to a social norm.
 Explanatory psychopathology looks to find explanations for certain kinds of symptoms according to theoretical models such as psychodynamics, cognitive behavioural therapy or through understanding how they have been constructed by drawing upon Constructivist Grounded Theory (Charmaz, 2016) or Interpretative Phenomenological Analysis (Smith, Flowers & Larkin, 2013).

 There are several ways to characterise the presence of psychopathology in an individual as a whole.
 One strategy is to assess a person along four dimensions: deviance, distress, dysfunction, and danger, known collectively as the four Ds.
 Another conceptualisation, the p factor, sees psychopathology as a general, overarching construct that influences psychiatric symptoms.